PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Supply_and_Profile_of_Dentists/README.md

 ## Utility

 This dataset gives a count of how many professionally active dentists there are in a state.
-The 'professionally active' designation helps distinguish from other datasets thay perhaps can tell how many dentists are licensed, but not necessarily how many are serving a meaningful number of patients.
+The 'professionally active' designation helps distinguish from other datasets that perhaps can tell how many dentists are licensed, but not necessarily how many are serving a meaningful number of patients.

 ## Orientation & Stewardship